 Just 200 miles from Fender’s U.S. factory in Corona, California, is Fender’s other North American factory in Ensenada, Baja California, Mexico.
 There’s a constant flow of traffic between the two factories, carrying parts, wood, and personnel.
 Both factories make guitars and amps bearing the Fender name, although the highest quality products are made in the U.S. Nonetheless, Fender’s factory in Mexico produces excellent Fender instruments and amplifiers, at a somewhat lower price.
 The models produced in Mexico include:

 - Fender Deluxe Stratocaster

 - Fender Road Worn Stratocaster

 Certain artist models and limited edition guitars are also a part of this Fender family.

 Fender American Stratocaster Guitars

 Fender American Series Stratocasters are made in Fender’s factory in Corona, California.
-This is where you will find Fender’s master builders and where the most coveted Stratocasters are made.
+This is where you’ll find Fender’s master builders and where the most coveted Stratocasters are made.
 These include:

 Fender Custom Shop Stratocasters

-Built for fine guitar collections, these instruments are envisioned, designed, and hand-crafted in the United States by Fender’s legendary craftsmen.
-Usually offered for a limited time or in limited quantities, so they can even increase in value, Fender Custom Shop instruments are made to honor a specific musician’s tastes or a specific instrument from the past.
+Built for expert players and fine guitar collections, these instruments are envisioned, designed, and hand-crafted in the United States by Fender’s legendary master craftsmen.
+These special instruments are unique, valuable, and incredibly playable.
+Because they are usually offered for a limited time or in limited quantities, they can even increase in value.
+From authentic vintage-inspired Strat models to exceptionally unique works of truly playable art, the Fender Custom Shop provides players and collectors with the very best that Fender has to offer.